growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Implementing the job posting page with AI assistance
 - Integrating Google Gemini API for LLM capabilities
 - Developing the chat interface for job posting
-- Adding guardrails to ensure the LLM stays focused on job posting tasks
+- Adding strict guardrails to ensure the LLM stays focused on job posting tasks only
 - Enhancing the job posting workflow to collect contact information

 ## Recent Changes